E-G-C/challeges/README.md

 see [solution](./max_value_string_table.py)

 ## Minimum missing integer
 Given a list of integers return the minimum postive integer missing from the list
-example:
+Example:
 |            list            | missing vlaue |
 |:--------------------------:|:-------------:|
 |          [1, 2, 3]         |       4       |